herihandoko/transcoder/README.md

 ### Common Issues

 1. **FFmpeg not found**
-   - Ensure FFmpeg is installed in the container
+   - FFmpeg is already installed in the Docker container
-   - Check FFMPEG_PATH environment variable
+   - Check FFMPEG_PATH environment variable (should be `/usr/bin/ffmpeg`)
+   - Verify container is running: `docker exec -it linier-channel-app ffmpeg -version`

 2. **Database connection failed**
    - Verify database credentials